The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 - **`path` module** - a module for creating absolute paths to static assets
 - **Environment Variable** - a dynamic-named value that can affect the behavior of processes or programs.
 - **`__dirname`** — an environment variable that returns the absolute path of the directory containing the currently executing file.
 - **Static Assets** - unchanging files delivered to the client exactly as they are stored on a server.
 These include HTML, CSS, JavaScript files, images, videos, fonts, and documents.
+For React projects, we need to "build" our project to generate static assets (convert `.jsx` files to `.js` files).

 ## Controllers Review